List of tallest buildings in Houston

 While predominantly a low-rise city, Houston contains several high-rise neighborhoods.
 The tallest skyscrapers are concentrated in Downtown Houston, forming a central skyline bounded by Interstate 10 to the north, Interstate 45 to the northwest and southwest, and Interstate 69 to the southeast.
 Downtown Houston is dominated by office buildings; the 25-tallest buildings in Houston are all office skyscrapers.
 Approximately 6 miles west of downtown is the business district of Uptown Houston, which has the second-largest collection of high-rises in the city.
 By far the tallest building in Uptown is the Williams Tower, the third-tallest building in the city at 901 ft (275 m).
 Until the completion of the Brooklyn Tower in New York City in 2022, the Williams Tower was the tallest skyscraper in the United States outside of a city's central business district.

 The Texas Medical Center (TMC), southwest of downtown, is Houston's third major high-rise cluster.
 The largest medical center in the world, the skyline of the TMC consists of several high-rise hospitals, as well as offices for medical institutions.
 Shorter and smaller clusters of tall buildings are found in Greenway Plaza/Upper Kirby, Memorial City, the Houston Energy Corridor, Greenspoint, and Westchase/Walnut Bend, as well as an emerging cluster in the city's Museum District.
-Due to Houston's lack of comprehensive zoning laws, there are a substantial number of individual high-rises located outside of these areas.
+Due to Houston's lack of comprehensive zoning laws, there are a substantial number of individual high-rises located outside of these areas, including isolated towers such as The Huntingdon.

 History